plumbblake/trevordmiller-website/pages/blog/learning-routine/_index.md

 The system behind feed readers (RSS) is an old technology that is available almost everywhere.
 And even if something you want to get in your feeds doesn't have an RSS feed (rare), you can generate one with tools like [FetchRSS](https://fetchrss.com/), [TwitRSS.me](https://twitrss.me/), [hnrss](http://edavis.github.io/hnrss/) etc.

-### Solidifying knowledge with dedicated practice
+### Solidifying what I learn with dedicated practice

 Once you hear about something, you have to actually use it for it to stick and be helpful for you.

 The way you go about this will vary depending on your field.
-So for me, as a software developer, as I read through my feed reader I open up my code editor and try out some of what I'm reading.
+So for me, as a software developer, as I read through my feed reader I often have things I want to try out.
+So I open up my code editor and try out some of what I'm reading.
 I'll tinker with new libraries, syntax, and algorithms until I get it and it sticks.

 ![Practicing some code from Feedly](/static/feed-reader-practice.png)

-### Remembering with spaced repetition
+### Remembering what I learn with spaced repetition

 Once I've read through my feed reader and practiced what I'm learning, I'll write down what I learned in Spaced Repetition Software and review items that were previously written down.
 This ensures I retain new knowledge in long-term memory.